 Now upload the code to NodeMCU.

-In the tutorial video, I have explained, how to update Wi-Fi credentials from Blynk IoT app.
+In the tutorial video, I have explained, how to update Wi-Fi credentials from the Blynk IoT app.

 PCB for the NodeMCU Smart Home Project